 You may be asking yourself, “Is my relationship toxic?
 Or is it just me?”

 10 Signs of a Toxic Relationship:

 Toxic Relationship SIGN #1: You’re older than them.

-This isn’t about literal age, it’s about empathetic, emotional, intellectual, and psychological age.
-Although I personally prefer men who are a few years older than me, I have and would date guys who were my age.
-I’m not attracted to younger guys, but I have and would do that too if I was being met with the same level of empathy, honesty, and emotional intelligence that I bring to the table.
+This isn’t about literal age, it’s about empathetic and emotional age.
+Although I personally prefer men who are a few years older than me, I have dated guys y own age.
+I’m not attracted to younger guys, but I would do that too if I was being met with the same level of empathy, honesty, and emotional intelligence that I bring to the table.
 This is not about being better than anyone – we are all created equal.
 It’s about making sure that you never date anyone that you are emotionally and empathetically older than.

 Defining your relationship as a psychological daycare center that runs solely on your emotional dime will never be sexy.

 Toxic Relationship SIGN #2: The pull-back worth realization.